Facebook’s quarterly profit, revenue beat estimates

 The strong results allay some concerns after the company warned in November that ad growth would likely slow “meaningfully” due to limits on “ad load” – the total number of ads Facebook can show to each user.

-The social media giant has been reaping benefits from a robust growth in its user base, which helped it gain a majority share in the market.
+The social-media giant has been reaping benefits from a robust growth in its user base, which helped it gain a majority share in the market.
 However, many analysts have raised concerns about Facebook’s ability to meet its own targets it sets every quarter.

-Apart from the core Facebook network, which contributes a lion’s share to the overall revenue, the company’s photo-sharing app Instagram and messaging service Whatsapp also have a huge user base.
+Apart from the core Facebook network, which contributes a lion’s share to the overall revenue, the company’s photo-sharing app Instagram and messaging service WhatsApp also have a huge user base.

 Facebook has been adding features to attract more users and retain those already on the network, with the feature to tackle fake news being the most recent addition.